 Easter Bunny at Queens Center

-The Queens Center Mall in Elmhurst is offering photos with the Easter Bunny, and kids will also receive a free gift.
+In need of a spring portrait?
+The Queens Center Mall in Elmhurst is offering photos with the Easter Bunny, with packages starting at $27.99 with unlimited digital downloads.
 Reservations are not required, but they are encouraged.
-You can find the bunny on Level 3 in the JC Penney Wing, next to Champs.
+(Worth it, as you get to skip the line.)
 Reserve your spot here: shopqueenscenter.com

 90-15 Queens Blvd.